A Longitudinal Study of Child Wellbeing Assessment via Online Interactions with a Social Robot: Introduction

 SARs have been shown to help with mood estimation \cite{gamborino2019mood} and improvement \cite{Laban_blt_2023}, alleviating anxiety during painful medical procedures \cite{rossi2022using} and identifying bullying instances among children \cite{bethel2016using}.
 However, most of these studies have involved visits to unfamiliar environments like university laboratories or hospitals that might affect children's interactions and comfort levels.
 Studies that have investigated the interaction of children with SARs in familiar settings have primarily been in the field of edutainment \cite{tanaka2015pepper} or autism research \cite{scassellati2018improving}.
+As discussions about the potential applications of social robots in well-being settings gain prominence, it is crucial to acknowledge that physical HRI research often relies on laboratory-constrained environments.
+This reliance limits the generalization of results, interactions, and insights across diverse populations and conditions.
+The COVID-19 pandemic, by accelerating the adoption of computer-mediated communication in households \cite{Choi2021}, has opened new avenues for HRI research.
+This shift towards virtual and computer-mediated communication (CMC) methods enables researchers to explore the interaction with robots in home environments via personal screens \cite{thri_covid_20}, allowing for rigorous and reproducible research that effectively supports individuals' well-being in their natural settings.
+For instance, CMC interactions with social robots have been leveraged to support informal caregivers \cite{coping_ijsr}, who often struggle to find time and energy for self-care, leading to overlooked health issues \cite{Revenson_book1_2016}.
+This approach offers them the opportunity to discuss their concerns with an online-mediated robot, ensuring continuous support in their natural environments.
+These strategies not only enhance the accessibility of emotional well-being interventions to a wider range of populations, thereby promoting inclusivity and diversity but also enable the generalization of HRI research findings to diverse groups that may be restricted from participating in in-person studies.
+Despite concerns about the loss of physical embodiment, recent studies have found no significant differences in participants' perceptions and interactions with robots in virtual versus in-person settings \cite{Laban2021,Honig2020,Gittens2021,Gittens2022}, providing strong evidence for the efficacy of CMC as an alternative means for HRI experimentation, especially in unique settings such as CRI with children from around the world.
 Thus, having a robotic platform that children can interact with in an environment familiar to them, and that can take into account any predispositions in their attitudes, especially in the context of mental wellbeing assessment, might help them to be more candid about their feelings and experiences.